 Earlier we mentioned that Visa and MasterCard debit cards are rarely approved if they were issued in a country foreign to the merchant‘s bank location.
 If you are a US-based merchant with no international offices, your declines will be ongoing.
 A good option would be to pursue setting up an offshore business to ease processing orders in foreign jurisdictions.

 Try ACH processing

-If an offshore business and merchant account isn’t feasible, you can always complement your credit card processing by adding ACH to your order page.
+If an offshore business and merchant account isn’t feasible, complement your credit card processing by adding ACH to your order page.
 It can recover some of your domestic sales.
 ACH processing transfers money from your customer’s bank account to your merchant account.

 You can boost sales on average 5-7% by catering to buyers that might not have a credit or debit card!
 Conversions will increase from customers that had their credit or debit card declined.
 If the money is in your customer’s bank account, then you can collect!

 We’ve just explained and explored a few ways to solve decline code issues from non-converted transactions.
 But, we have more information and creative strategies for you.
 For now, we’ll cut it short and provide more information in part two of this blog series.

 Processing online orders can be complicated enough for merchants.
 But, it’s less complex with a knowledgeable merchant service provider in your corner.
 Contact DirectPayNet to get a better understanding of declined transactions risk affects your merchant account.

 DirectPayNet specializes in handling high-risk merchant accounts!
 Whether you’re a dating or e-cig merchant, an independent info products seller, a travel or a nutraceutical vendor, we can help.

 Email or call DirectPayNet today to get started!